 There are three basic kinds of hydraulics motors: gear, vane and piston type.
 Each is identified by the design of the rotating component inside.
 Collectively, the various types of hydraulic motors are optimal for a wide range of specific applications, conditions or usages.

-- One common kind of hydraulic motor is the hydraulic gear motor.
-Fluid is pumped into the gear box at high pressures which rotates the gears, generating energy.
+- Fluid is pumped into the gear box at high pressures which rotates the gears, generating energy.

-- Piston type motors represent another common type of hydraulic motor.
+- Another common type of hydraulic motor.
 Radial piston hydraulic motors have pistons mounted around a center shaft that is eccentrically balanced.
 Fluid causes the pistons to move outward, causing rotation.
 Axial piston hydraulic motors derive their name from the fact they use axial instead of radial motion, despite their similar design to radial piston motors.

-- Hydraulic vane motors take their name from the vanes (rectangular blades) that slide in and out of slotted rotors as fluid is forced into the motor through an inlet port.
+- Take their name from the vanes (rectangular blades) that slide in and out of slotted rotors as fluid is forced into the motor through an inlet port.

-- Hydraulic wheel motors are built into wheel hubs to supply the power needed to rotate the wheels and move the vehicle.
+- Built into wheel hubs to supply the power needed to rotate the wheels and move the vehicle.
 A hydraulic wheel motor can operate a single wheel or multiple wheels, depending on the power of the motor and the size of the machine.

 - Other motors focus on the rotational speed and torque.
 High speed hydraulic motors convert hydraulic pressure into force at elevated rotations per minute thereby generating large amounts of power.
 High torque hydraulic motors run at low speeds while operating with increased torque, thus earning the name low speed-high torque (LSHT) motors.